 Exploring The Nicknames for Kansas City

 Ever wondered why they call it the “City of Fountains” or the “Heart of America”?
-Let’s wade into the stories behind Kansas City’s most iconic nicknames, and get ready to experience KC in a whole new light.
+Let’s wade into the stories behind Kansas City’s most iconic nicknames, & get ready to experience KC in a whole new light.

 What Other Names Is Kansas City Known By?